The 2020 Eco-Friendly Christmas Gift Guide

 -Playdough / slime

--A voucher book for things you know they'll love; breakfast in bed, sleep ins, foot massages...
+-A voucher book for things you know they'll love; breakfast in bed, sleep ins, coffee dates, foot massages...

 Give a gift to remember!
 It could be something for you to do together, or just something that you know they'll love!
 If you're short of inspiration, check out the 25-strong list of ideas below!
 We've got everyone covered from the golfer to the dancer, the sports-mad to the wine connoisseur.

--A class that they are interested in - cooking, music, pole dancing!
+-A class that they are interested in and that you can do together - cooking, music, pole dancing!

 -Theme park/ trampoline park/climbing wall tickets